itsmaheshbabu/Ansiblezone/ecommerce/roles/lamp/README.md

 Role Variables
 --------------

-apache_package: This varaible sets the apache package name
+package: This varaible sets the apache package name
 php_packages: This varaibles sets the php packages to be installed
 info_location: This path sets the info.php file path